ilozada/GenomeContent/README.md

 A program that estimates global statistics and sequence-based estimators of genome features: exons, introns and intergenic regions

-A brief introduction to the program
+Main goals of the program
 -----------------

 **`GenomeContent` program is written in Perl language to achieve three main goals: \